 Note that only administrators have access to the Policies panel.
 Creating a Policy from scratch may involve some level of technical expertise, depending on the complexity of the policy required.
 Contact DubBot support using the in-app chat or by emailing firstname.lastname@example.org if you would like help configuring a policy or do not have the appropriate user level.

-To manage Policies, select Settings, and from the left-hand navigation under Check Settings, select Policies.
+To manage Policies, select Settings from the top menu, and from the left-hand navigation under Account Checks Settings, select Policies.

-To create a new check, select the Create new policy button.
+To create a new check, select the Add new policy button and then Create Custom Policy from the dropdown.

-In the Name field, enter the title for the check.
+In the Name field, enter the title for the policy.
 The Name displays in the Quick Wins panel and on the detailed page view when the Policy matches a page.

 The Policy Notes field allows users to include additional details about the Policy.
 Policy Notes are particularly useful for guiding users on the purpose of the flag.
 This content will display as expanded content when the Name is clicked on the detailed page view.